-I am wondering how to hold a swimming float correctly?
-My son is seven and has swimming lessons and that is my query.
-I have noticed whilst learning the front crawl arms, and breathing techniques he uses a kickboard however, I wonder if he is holding it right.
+I am wondering how to hold a swimming float correctly.
+My son is seven and has swimming lessons, which is my query.
+I have noticed whilst learning the front crawl arms and breathing techniques, he uses a kickboard.
+However, I wonder if he is holding it right.

-Whilst holding the board with one hand, he is holding it at the nearest edge so actually the float tilts upwards not aiding the body to be streamlined in the water or float.
-I wonder should he not be cupping the float with his arm resting on the top of it?
+While holding the board with one hand, he is holding it at the nearest edge, so the float tilts upwards, not aiding the body to be streamlined in the water or float.
+I wonder, should he not be cupping the float with his arm resting on the top of it?

-Both ways of holding the float are correct, it just depends on which part of the stroke is being practiced or which teaching point is being emphasised by your son’s swimming teacher.
+Both ways of holding the float are correct, it just depends on which part of the stroke is being practised or which teaching point is being emphasised by your son’s swimming teacher.

-This grip on the float and position in the water enables the breathing action to be practiced easily as it gives the head adequate space to turn.
+This grip on the float and position in the water enables the breathing action to be practised easily as it gives the head adequate space to turn.

 If he holds the float with his arm over the top of it then the face has not enough space to be in the water fully (unless he has long arms).

-However with the arm on the float in that position, it is a relevant exercise for practicing the basic arm action and is particularly relevant for beginners or swimmers that need extra stability from the whole arm resting on the float.
+However, with the arm on the float in that position, it is a relevant exercise for practising the basic arm action.
+It is particularly relevant for beginners or swimmers that need extra stability from the whole arm resting on the float.

-You mention the body being streamlined in your question: neither of the above ways of holding the float promote a streamlined position very well as the float itself is a frontal resistance to the movement of the body through the water.
+You mention the body being streamlined in your question: neither of the above ways of holding the float promotes a streamlined position very well, as the float itself is a frontal resistance to the movement of the body through the water.

-The float is merely a practice aid and if the stroke part being practiced is improved once your son swims the full stroke, then the float has done its job.
+The float is merely a practice aid, and if the stroke part being practised is improved once your son swims the full stroke, then the float has done its job.